KirakiraZLY/An-evaluation-of-software-for-performing-GWAS-mixed-model-association-analysis/commands_Week2.md

 After this, output: .eigenval & .eigenvec
 Plot by ggplot.

+### PCA for population prediction, K-means
+Using K-means to cluster populations into 4 groups, with data of PC1 and PC2.

 ## Simulate Phenotype with LDAK
 To simulate binary traits of UKBB, of the use of REGENIE.